top of page

 5. Configure the domain join artifact as a mandatory artifact in the lab if there's a requirement to domain join the Lab virtual machine.

 6. Configure a private GitHub/ADO repository in the lab for artifacts and environment templates.
-The repository can be used to store application codebase as well.
+The repository can be used to store the application codebase as well.

-• The Application Team can spin up the Lab resources (VMs and PaaS environments) manually or they can set up Azure Pipelines to deploy resources using DTL tasks.
+• The Application Team can spin up the Lab resources (VMs and PaaS environments) manually, or they can set up Azure Pipelines to deploy resources using DTL tasks.

 Components